Timing is everything with swimming at The Blow Hole as the seasonal window for swimming is quite short. When Sailors Creek is running high and

 Disabled parking space, but numerous steps down to the viewing platforms.

-Park at the Mt Franklin Reserve, which is only accessible by road from The Blowhole.
-If you are planning to stay overnight in the area you can try other
+Park at the Mt Franklin Reserve, 12 km by road to the north.
+If you want to stay overnight in the area near The Blowhole, you can try the following options in Hepburn Springs.

 The rest of Hepburn Regional Park including Sailors Falls.